skatiyar/goutils/queue/README.md

 - Respects context deadline/cancellation
 - Falls back to `DefaultTimeout` if context has no deadline
 - Returns `ErrQueueClosed` if queue is closed
-- Returns `ErrPushTimeout` if timeout exceeded
+- Returns `ErrPushTimeout` if timeout exceeded while pushing to queue
 - If context is cancelled during processing, the `process` function receives the cancelled context and `async.Result[R]` returns context error

 **Timeout Priority:**